-Harsh environments are the norm in many sectors such as aerospace, defence, heavy industrial, utility, oil and gas.
+Harsh environments are the norm in many sectors such as aerospace, defense, satellite communication, heavy industrial, utility, oil and gas.
 There is no hard and fast rule as to what constitutes a ‘harsh environment’ but, for the purposes of this article, we define a harsh environment as one containing one or more of the following factors: high temperatures (>85°C), low temperatures (<-20°C), thermal cycling, high vacuum, high pressure (>10bar), vibration, shock, AC/DC noise, radiation, water, dirt, aggressive chemicals, long term immersion, extended life (>10 years), explosive dusts & gases (ATEX rated environments).

 Such environments invariably make the selection of appropriate equipment both difficult and critical because performance and reliability will surely be tested.
 Nowhere is this truer than in the selection of electrical control equipment.
 Failures in the electrical components of modern machinery typically account for >80% of all failures.